Enhanced precision bound of low-temperature quantum thermometry via dynamical control: level dynamically controlled thermometer

 \end{widetext} \ba B_{\rm gen} = T^4 \zeta^2 \Big(\sum_{n=0}^{N} \Big(\frac{\kappa}{\zeta}\Big)^n\Big)^3, \non \ea and

-As shown for specific examples above, as well as in App. \ref{appF1F2}, the QFI in Eq. \eqref{qfigenf} can be strongly enhanced at specific $T$ by an appropriate choice of the leading Floquet harmonics (sidebands) for a given bath response spectrum (see Fig. (\ref{figm1})).
+As shown for specific examples in the main text, as well as in Apps. \ref{appB} - \ref{appD}, the QFI in Eq. \eqref{qfigenf} can be strongly enhanced at specific $T$ by an appropriate choice of the leading Floquet harmonics (sidebands) for a given bath response spectrum (see Fig. \ref{figm1}a for the QFI dependence on modulation frequencies and bath temperatures, considering the zeroth and the first three sidebands).
 Because of the restriction $\sum_m P_m = 1$, in general only a few of the harmonics, which correspond to the frequency of the unmodulated system shifted by low multiples of the modulation frequency $\Delta$, contribute to the expressions for $A_{\rm gen}$, $B_{\rm gen}$, and thus to the QFI.